Regeneration (biology): Mammals

 Spiny mice (Acomys cahirinus pictured here) can regenerate skin, cartilage, nerves and muscle.

 Mammals are capable of cellular and physiological regeneration, but have generally poor reparative regenerative ability across the group.
 Examples of physiological regeneration in mammals include epithelial renewal (e.g., skin and intestinal tract), red blood cell replacement, antler regeneration and hair cycling.
 Male deer lose their antlers annually during the months of January to April then through regeneration are able to regrow them as an example of physiological regeneration.
 A deer antler is the only appendage of a mammal that can be regrown every year.
 While reparative regeneration is a rare phenomenon in mammals, it does occur.
 A well-documented example is regeneration of the digit tip distal to the nail bed.
 Reparative regeneration has also been observed in rabbits, pikas and African spiny mice.
 In 2012, researchers discovered that two species of African spiny mice, Acomys kempi and Acomys percivali, were capable of completely regenerating the autotomically released or otherwise damaged tissue.
 These species can regrow hair follicles, skin, sweat glands, fur and cartilage.
 In addition to these two species, subsequent studies demonstrated that Acomys cahirinus could regenerate skin and excised tissue in the ear pinna.

 Despite these examples, it is generally accepted that adult mammals have limited regenerative capacity compared to most vertebrate embryos/larvae, adult salamanders and fish.
 But the regeneration therapy approach of Robert O. Becker, using electrical stimulation, has shown promising results for rats and mammals in general.
+Most studies of mammalian regeneration have been done on rodents and human cell cultures.
+When studies are done on living humans, it appears that the basic principles are usually the same as what was found in these model systems.

 Some researchers have also claimed that the MRL mouse strain exhibits enhanced regenerative abilities.
 Work comparing the differential gene expression of scarless healing MRL mice and a poorly-healing C57BL/6 mouse strain, identified 36 genes differentiating the healing process between MRL mice and other mice.
 Study of the regenerative process in these animals is aimed at discovering how to duplicate them in humans, such as deactivation of the p21 gene.
 However, recent work has shown that MRL mice actually close small ear holes with scar tissue, rather than regeneration as originally claimed.

 MRL mice are not protected against myocardial infarction; heart regeneration in adult mammals (neocardiogenesis) is limited, because heart muscle cells are nearly all terminally differentiated.
 MRL mice show the same amount of cardiac injury and scar formation as normal mice after a heart attack.
 However, recent studies provide evidence that this may not always be the case, and that MRL mice can regenerate after heart damage.